sumup-oss/circuit-ui/packages/icons/README.md

 );
 ```

 To change the color of an icon, set the `color` property in CSS.
-The color will [cascade down](https://css-tricks.com/cascading-svg-fill-color/) since the `fill` and `stroke` attributes of most icons are set to `currentColor`.
+The color will [cascade down](https://css-tricks.com/cascading-svg-fill-color/) since the `fill` and `stroke` attributes of all monochrome icons are set to `currentColor`.
 Here's an example with a CSS-in-JS library:

 ```jsx
 import styled from '@emotion/styled';